Two-dimensional delta-Bose gas: skew-product relative motions: Introduction

-Representation of the relative motion by a diffusion also arises from the question of representing statistical contents of the stochastic heat equation (SHE).
-Here, the SHE in two (space) dimensions refers to the following formal SPDE:
+Our motivation for representing the relative motion probabilistically also considers the statistical properties of the two-dimensional stochastic heat equation (SHE).
+The equation is given by the following \emph{purely formal} SPDE: